AJ090401/IT-Home-Lab/images/Windows2012/readme.md

 To seamlessly integrate the server into the sandbox environment, the system hostname was standardized before completing the domain authentication sequence.

 ### Step 1: Configuring Computer Name and Domain Settings
-Before initiating the join, the system properties were accessed to transition the server from a standalone workgroup to the target domain layout.
+Before initiating the join, the system properties were accessed to transition the server from a standalone workgroup to the target domain layout (W11 server)

 <p align="center">
   <img src="setupdomainjoin.png" alt="Windows Server 2012 R2 System Properties" width="85%"/>